deptofdefense/move.mil/CONTRIBUTING.md

 This script will install the dependencies specified in the project's [Gemfile][gemfile], copy sample configuration files, and create and migrate the application's databases.

+If you are using Postgres.app, after running `bin/setup` once, the script will fail to connect to the database.
+However, it will create the `config/database.yml` file.
+Add `host: localhost` to the `default:` section, then run `bin/setup` again.

 When the setup script has finished, review and update the following files to match your environment:

 - `config/database.yml`